 THE ROLE OF THE STUDENT

-75. Any student wishing to apply for DSAs should continue to do so.
-The application process is set out later at paragraph 160 onwards.
-Students are advised to apply for DSAs as soon as possible, to ensure that all parties involved in identifying and providing support are aware of the student's needs.
-The student is encouraged to
+82. Students are advised to apply for DSAs as soon as possible, to ensure that all parties involved in identifying and providing support are aware of the student's needs.
+The student is

 DISABILITY ADVISERS